San Diego Child Custody Lawyers

 How San Diego Courts Handle Child Custody Cases

-When a custody disagreement arises in San Diego, the case will generally be heard in the family law division of the San Diego Superior Court.
-Parents must first file the appropriate paperwork to open or join an existing family case, and then request temporary or permanent custody orders.
-We guide you through each filing step, explain what forms are required for your situation, and help you prepare the supporting declarations that will be reviewed by a judicial officer.
+Custody cases in San Diego are heard in the family law division of the San Diego Superior Court.
+Parents must file the appropriate paperwork to open or join an existing family case and then request temporary or permanent custody orders.
+We guide you through each filing step, explain what forms are required, and help prepare the supporting declarations that a judicial officer will review.

 - Complex custody disputes involving relocation, third-party caretakers, or allegations of abuse